Associate Professor, English

 MA, PhD, University of Oregon, 1999, 2003

-Mita Mahato’s primary areas of research and teaching are in contemporary Visual and Cultural Studies, with a secondary specialization in nineteenth-century British Literature.
+Mita Mahato’s primary areas of research and teaching are in Film and Visual Studies, with a secondary specialization in nineteenth-century British Literature.
 Her research explores the articulation and reception of illness stories in extra-lexical narrative forms, including online media, comics, film, and photo essays.
-Her essay on the fraught world of illness blogging, “Virtuous Community: Online Storytelling in Leroy Sievers’s My Cancer,” is forthcoming from Storytelling, Self, Society.
-Current projects include essays on alienated sympathy in Harvey Pekar and Joyce Brabner’s joint graphic memoir Our Cancer Year and the silent language of illness in David Small’s autography Stitches.
+Her essay on the fraught world of illness blogging, “Virtuous Community: Online Storytelling in Leroy Sievers’s My Cancer,” is published in Storytelling, Self, Society.
+Other past projects include essays on alienated sympathy and the language of silence within the comics medium.